qing-yang-xu/up221-qingyang/README.md

 # up221-qingyang
+This is Qingyang Xu's repository for UP221 - Introduction to GIS and Spatial Data Science.
 ## About Me
 Hello!
 I'm a first-year graduate student focusing on Transportation Engineering.
 I have a basic understanding of coding and am eager to learn more through this course.
 My main interest lies in Transit-oriented Development, and I'm excited to explore how our newfound skills can be applied in this field.
 ## Course Introduction